Ready to learn?

 How to not introduce yourself by Joey Tribbiani

 “Je m’appelle Claude.”
 Does it ring a bell?
 If it doesn’t, you might want to try watching Friends — and thank us later.
 If it does, you’ll understand why we couldn’t write an article about “Je m’appelle” without mentioning the worst French learner ever — no, not you — Joey Tribbiani!
-And if your French teacher is not as patient as Phoebe, you might prefer to learn French online.
+And if your French teacher is not as patient as Phoebe, you might prefer to join online French courses.

 La bise or not la bise ?